ruchilbarya/Key-Facial-points-Detection/README.md

 ## Summary

-* The Model Achieved an accuracy of 70% which can be increased if we decrease the batch size and increase the iterations.
+* The Model achieved an accuracy of 70% which can be increased if we decrease the batch size and increase the iterations.
-* Originally data was very few images so data Augmentation has been used to increase the dataset.
+* Originally, the dataset has few images so data Augmentation has been used to increase the dataset.
 * Data augmentation involves increasing and decreasing the brightness, zooming in of the images,flipping around vertical axis.
 * The Model struggles to provide accurate results on the side face.